Tārakāsura: Battle against Skanda

 According to the Skanda Purana, Kartikeya (Skanda) was appointed as the commander of the gods, charged with his destiny of vanquishing the asura.
 The divinities offered a number of gifts to empower him.
 Taraka, the king of the daityas, summoned billions of asuras to defend his realm, his forces commanded by Kalanemi.
 The asuras gained the upper hand, the armies of the devas falling like trees to a forest fire.
 Indra was struck down.
-Hearing Kalanemi's contempt, Kartikeya and Krishna arrived to duel him, the latter wielding his great bow and raining arrows on the asura from atop Garuda.
-Kalanemi responded by swallowing Krishna and Garuda whole, after which the deity sliced the asura's belly open with the Sudarshana Chakra, the celestial weapon cutting down masses of daitya warriors.
-Observing Taraka, Krishna spoke to Kartikeya:
+Hearing Kalanemi's contempt, Kartikeya and Vishnu arrived to duel him, the latter wielding his great bow and raining arrows on the asura from atop Garuda.
+Kalanemi responded by swallowing Vishnu and Garuda whole, after which the deity sliced the asura's belly open with the Sudarshana Chakra, the celestial weapon cutting down masses of daitya warriors.
+Observing Taraka, Vishnu spoke to Kartikeya:

 O Kumara, see the Lord of Daityas, who is like Kala (God of Death) at the close of a Yuga.
 This is that same (demon) by whom Śiva had been propitiated by means of terrible penance.
 It is he by whom Śakra and others had been transformed into monkeys for one hundred million years.
 It is he who could not be defeated by us despite our pile of all (superior) weapons in the course of the battle.
 This great Asura should not be viewed with contemptuous disregard.
 He is Taraka.
 This is your seventh day.
 Now it is mid-day.
 Slay him before sunset.
 Otherwise he cannot be killed.